Free business information

 We want to help businesses in Coventry to be successful and we are keen to help businesses obey the law.

-The new Consumer Rights Act 2015 came into force on 1 October 2015 and changed all consumer law relating to the sale of goods and services, as well as other changes to Trading Standards enforcement.
+The Consumer Rights Act 2015 came into force on 1 October 2015 and changed all consumer law relating to the sale of goods and services, as well as other changes to Business Compliance enforcement.

 Free information on the act and how it could affect your business can be found on the Business Companion Website.

-The latest Trading Standards Business News (TSB) – a digital publication bringing businesses details of current regulation changes and best practice.
+The latest Trading Standards Business News (TSB) – a digital publication bringing businesses details of current regulatory changes and best practice.